Tired of paying so much for ebooks? Most libraries these days let you check out eBooks, for free, just like regular books.

-You don’t need much to check out ebooks from your local library, but you will need to check off the following things before we proceed.
+You don’t need much to check out ebooks from your local library, but you do need to check off some things before proceeding:

-First, you need a Kindle or Kindle application.
+- First, you need a Kindle or Kindle app, or the official OverDrive app.
 You can use a physical Kindle device, the Kindle reading app (for devices like the iPhone and Android), or the Kindle Cloud Reader.
-Currently any device or application that you could send a Kindle book purchase to will also support library lending.
+Currently, any device or application that you could send a Kindle book purchase to also supports library lending.

 Finding Ebooks At Your Local Library

-While each library web page will look a little different and each library will have varying selections of books, the basic work flow is the same.
+While each library web page looks a little different and each library has a varying selections of books, the basic work flow is the same.
 We’re going to walk you through checking out a book from our local library but, again, we want to stress that unless you live in the region covered by our library’s media collaborative, the web site you use will look slightly different.

-Once you’ve established that your local library offers books through OverDrive, it’s time to visit the library’s media web site to browse the selections and pick out a book.
-Remember in the previous section when you searched for your library and it gave you a link?
-Even if that link isn’t the normal link you follow to visit your library, you’ll end up there eventually anyway so you might as well click it.
-In our example, the local library site is kpl.gov, but the site OverDrive gives us is ebooks.mcls.org—that’s the media collaborative our library belongs to.
-Your library will probably be something different.
+After establishing that your local library offers books through OverDrive, it’s time to visit the library’s media web site to browse the selections and pick out a book.
+Remember in the previous section when you searched for your library on OverDrive and it gave you a link?
+Even if that link isn’t the normal link you follow to visit your library, you’ll end up there eventually anyway, so you might as well click it.
+In our example, the local library site is kpl.gov, but the site OverDrive gives us is ebooks.mcls.org—that’s the media collaborative to which our library belongs.
+Your library may be something different.

 Follow the link provided and look for a login link.
 You’ll need your library card number and/or a PIN (although our local library has a PIN system, we weren’t prompted to use ours).